Britain's FTSE falls after disappointing earnings from Barclays, Shell

 LONDON, Oct 29 Britain's top share index fell on Thursday, underperforming European indexes, after a spate of disappointing earnings updates and a decline in copper prices that put pressure on mining shares.

-Traders were also digesting the latest statement from the U.S. Federal Reserve, from which it removed its previously more dovish language, suggesting a rate increase in December was back on the table.
+Traders were also digesting the latest statement from the U.S. Federal Reserve, which removed its more dovish language and put a rate increase in December back on the table.

-"Yesterday was a lot more of a ... hawkish tone than a lot of people were expecting.
-That fed into the expectation that (the Fed) could be serious about a December rate hike," said Joshua Mahony, market analyst at IG.

-He added that the subsequent U.S. dollar rally impacted the FTSE 100 more than its peers due to the heavy weighting of commodities on the index.
+Barclays fell 4.8 percent, accounting for 7.9 points of the index's drop.
+The bank's profit missed forecasts, and it said it would spend 1 billion pounds ($1.53 billion) to protect domestic retail customers from riskier parts of the business, raising costs.

+Smith and Nephew lost 4.4 percent after its third-quarter revenue also fell short of expectations.
+Europe's biggest maker of artificial hips and knees still stuck with its forecast for a higher trading profit margin this year.

+Royal Dutch Shell dropped 1.5 percent after it reported a decline in third-quarter profits as oil prices fell and it took an $8.2 billion charge, which included write-offs in Alaska and Canada.

+"The writedowns we've seen in Shell are much more than we thought they would be," said Alastair McCaig, a market analyst at IG.
+"One-off costs have certainly eroded profitability, while production levels are also down."

-FTSE 350 mining stocks were down 4.6 percent after copper prices declined and commodities became more expensive in other currencies.
+FTSE 350 mining stocks were down 3.7 percent after copper prices declined.
+Increased prospects for a U.S. rate increase in December boosted the dollar, making commodities more expensive in other currencies.

-Wall Street initially gained following the Fed's statement, which sounded optimistic about the strength of the U.S. economy.
-But traders were cautious on the implications of a rate rise before the end of the year.
+Wall Street initially gained following the Fed's statement, which sounded an optimistic note about the strength of the U.S. economy.
+But traders were cautious on the implications of a rate rise before the end of 2015.

 "Disappointing third-quarter numbers from Barclays and Smith and Nephew this morning is also adding to the bearish sentiment."